dlang-tour/core/public/content/en/vibed/deploy-on-heroku.md

 }
 ```

-Additionally create a `Procfile`, which is a text file in the root directory of the application, which explicitly declare what command
+Additionally create a `Procfile`, which is a text file in the root directory of the application, which explicitly declares what command
 should be executed to start the app.

 The `Procfile` in the example app looks like this: